vserova/book/pages/ch_grid.md

 #### IServer\_ConnectionHandler

-Classes derived from <span class="nctnt ncbi-class">IServer\_ConnectionHandler</span> do the actual work of handling requests.
+Classes derived from `IServer_ConnectionHandler` do the actual work of handling requests.
 The primary methods are:

--   <span class="nctnt ncbi-func">GetEventsToPollFor()</span> - This method identifies the socket events that should be handled by this connection, and can establish a timer.
+-   `GetEventsToPollFor()` - This method identifies the socket events that should be handled by this connection, and can establish a timer.

--   <span class="nctnt ncbi-func">OnOpen()</span> - Indicates that a client has opened a connection.
+-   `OnOpen()` - Indicates that a client has opened a connection.
 The socket can be configured here.

--   <span class="nctnt ncbi-func">OnClose()</span> - Indicates that a connection was closed.
+-   `OnClose()` - Indicates that a connection was closed.
 Note that connections can be closed by either the server or the client (the closer is indicated by a parameter).

--   <span class="nctnt ncbi-func">OnRead()</span> - Indicates that a client has sent data.
+-   `OnRead()` - Indicates that a client has sent data.
 This is where you should parse the data coming from the socket.

--   <span class="nctnt ncbi-func">OnWrite()</span> - Indicates that a client is ready to receive data.
+-   `OnWrite()` - Indicates that a client is ready to receive data.
 This is where you should write the response to the socket.

--   <span class="nctnt ncbi-func">OnTimeout()</span> - Indicates that a client has been idle for too long.
+-   `OnTimeout()` - Indicates that a client has been idle for too long.
 The connection will be closed synchronously after this method is called.

--   <span class="nctnt ncbi-func">OnTimer()</span> - Called when the timer established by <span class="nctnt ncbi-func">GetEventsToPollFor()</span> has expired.
+-   `OnTimer()` - Called when the timer established by `GetEventsToPollFor()` has expired.

--   <span class="nctnt ncbi-func">OnOverflow()</span> - Called when there's a problem with the connection - for example, the connection pool cannot accommodate another connection. <span class="nctnt highlight">Note:</span> The connection is destroyed after this call.
+-   `OnOverflow()` - Called when there's a problem with the connection - for example, the connection pool cannot accommodate another connection. *Note:* The connection is destroyed after this call.

-The <span class="nctnt ncbi-func">OnOpen()</span>, <span class="nctnt ncbi-func">OnRead()</span>, and <span class="nctnt ncbi-func">OnWrite()</span> methods are pure virtual and must be implemented by your server.
+The `OnOpen()`, `OnRead()`, and `OnWrite()` methods are pure virtual and must be implemented by your server.

-<span class="nctnt highlight">Note:</span> If your client-server protocol is line-oriented, you can use <span class="nctnt ncbi-class">IServer\_LineMessageHandler</span> instead of <span class="nctnt ncbi-class">IServer\_ConnectionHandler</span>.
-In this case you would implement the <span class="nctnt ncbi-func">OnMessage()</span> method instead of <span class="nctnt ncbi-func">OnRead()</span>.
+*Note:* If your client-server protocol is line-oriented, you can use `IServer_LineMessageHandler` instead of `IServer_ConnectionHandler`.
+In this case you would implement the `OnMessage()` method instead of `OnRead()`.

 ### State, Events, and Flow of Control

-Generally, your connection handler class should follow a state model and implement the <span class="nctnt ncbi-func">GetEventsToPollFor()</span> method, which will use the state to select the events that will be handled.
+Generally, your connection handler class should follow a state model and implement the `GetEventsToPollFor()` method, which will use the state to select the events that will be handled.
 This is typically how the connection state is propagated and how socket events result in the flow of control being passed to the events handlers.

-<span class="nctnt highlight">Note:</span> You don't need to implement a state model or the <span class="nctnt ncbi-func">GetEventsToPollFor()</span> method if you immediately write any reponses in the same handler that performs the reading.
-For line-oriented protocols, your connection handler can inherit from <span class="nctnt ncbi-class">IServer\_LineMessageHandler</span> instead of from <span class="nctnt ncbi-class">IServer\_ConnectionHandler</span>. <span class="nctnt ncbi-class">IServer\_LineMessageHandler</span> implements <span class="nctnt ncbi-func">OnRead()</span> and parses the input into lines, calling <span class="nctnt ncbi-func">OnMessage()</span> for each line.
-In this case you would both read from and write to the client in the <span class="nctnt ncbi-func">OnMessage()</span> method (and implement a dummy <span class="nctnt ncbi-func">OnWrite()</span> method).
+*Note:* You don't need to implement a state model or the `GetEventsToPollFor()` method if you immediately write any reponses in the same handler that performs the reading.
+For line-oriented protocols, your connection handler can inherit from `IServer_LineMessageHandler` instead of from `IServer_ConnectionHandler`. `IServer_LineMessageHandler` implements `OnRead()` and parses the input into lines, calling `OnMessage()` for each line.
+In this case you would both read from and write to the client in the `OnMessage()` method (and implement a dummy `OnWrite()` method).

-For servers that implement a state model and follow a simple request / response protocol, the state variable should be initialized to "reading"; set to "writing" after the request is read in the <span class="nctnt ncbi-func">OnRead()</span> method; and set to "reading" after the response is sent in the <span class="nctnt ncbi-func">OnWrite()</span> method.
+For servers that implement a state model and follow a simple request / response protocol, the state variable should be initialized to "reading"; set to "writing" after the request is read in the `OnRead()` method; and set to "reading" after the response is sent in the `OnWrite()` method.
 This results in an orderly alternation between reading and writing.
-The <span class="nctnt ncbi-func">GetEventsToPollFor()</span> method uses the current connection state (the current state corresponds to the next expected event) to select the appropriate event to respond to.
+The `GetEventsToPollFor()` method uses the current connection state (the current state corresponds to the next expected event) to select the appropriate event to respond to.
 For example:

     EIO_Event CMyConnHandler::GetEventsToPollFor(const CTime** alarm_time)
     {